claytonketner/CSCI200_FactorySim/Data-Classes.md

       * public GUILane inConveyor, outConveyor - conveyor lanes
 * Methods:
-      * void checkStatus(long currentTime) - if this conveyor is full, turn off the lane, if this conveyor is empty, turn this lane on and move all of the pallet down one space
+      * void checkStatus(long currentTime) - if this conveyor is full, turn off the lane, if this conveyor is empty, turn this lane on and move all of the pallets down one space
       * void draw(Graphics2D g, long currentTime) - draws the kit delivery station
       * Point2D.Double getOutConveyorLocation() - return outConveyor's location